ANJALI-GARG-27/ANJALI-GARG-27/README.md

 </p>

 ---
 <p align="center">
-  <i>✨ From placement prep to building AI agents with MCP — one workflow at a time.</i>
+  <i>✨ From placement prep to building voice AI agents — one workflow at a time.</i>
 </p>